Stockout Costs Guide

 How tech-enabled 3PLs use inventory data to maintain optimal stock and mitigate stockout costs

-Unlike using manual inventory sheet templates, many ecommerce businesses partner with a tech-enabled 3PL like ShipBob that makes it easy to track inventory levels at any given time.
+Unlike using manual inventory sheet templates, many ecommerce businesses partner with a tech-enabled 3PL like ShipBob that makes it easy to track inventory levels and movement at any given time.
 With ShipBob, you can automate reorder points, view inventory counts in real-time at the SKU level, and run reporting on inventory trends and forecasting to ensure you never run out of stock again.

 “So many 3PLs have either bad or no front-facing software, making it impossible to keep track of what’s leaving or entering the warehouse.

 On the supply chain side, I just throw in what we placed at the factory into a WRO in the ShipBob dashboard, and I can see how many units we have on-hand, what’s incoming, what’s at docks, and so on.
 I can see all of those numbers in a few seconds, and it makes life so much easier.”Harley Abrams, Operations Manager of SuperSpeed Golf, LLC